 ‘Porter’ inspired by Billingsgate Market.
 Interior by Spring & Mercer and photograph by Philip Durrant

 ‘Houses & Factories’ – one of the prints recently released with Loaf

-If you love Ben’s work as much as I do then check him out at www.benlowe.com where you can buy his work.
-For prints you can also go to Loaf.
+If you love Ben’s work as much as I do then check him out at Ben Lowe where you can buy his work.
 His paintings usually sell for £2-4,000.
 Credits: text by Homegirl London, images courtesy of Ben Lowe.
 Special thanks to Ben Lowe and also Bex Simon for the introduction.